Maharashtra State Power Generation Company

-About MAHAGENCO
+About Mahagenco

 Mahagenco has the highest overall generation capacity and the highest thermal installed capacity amongst all the state power generation utilities in India.
-In terms of installed capacity, it is the second highest generation company after National Thermal Power Corporation Limited (NTPCL).
-Mahagenco is the only State Utility having a very well balanced generation portfolio involving thermal, hydro & gas stations along with solar power plant.
-The first 500 MW plant to be installed in any State Utility belongs to Maharashtra.
+In terms of installed capacity, it is the second highest generation company after National Thermal Power Corporation Limited.
+Mahagenco is the only state utility having a very well-balanced generation portfolio involving thermal, hydro and gas stations along with solar power plant.
+The first 500 MW plant to be installed in any state utility belongs to Maharashtra.